 Carrols offers salaried employees the option to participate in the Carrols Corporation Retirement Savings Plan (the "Retirement Plan").
 Under the Retirement Plan, our contributions begin to vest after one year and fully vest after five years of service.
 A year of service is defined as a plan year during which an employee completes at least 1,000 hours of service.
 We may elect to contribute on an annual basis to the Retirement Plan.
 Our contributions are equal to 50% of the employee's contribution up to a maximum contribution of \$520,000 annually for any plan year that we participate in an employee match.
 The Retirement Plan includes a pre-tax savings option pursuant to section 401(k) of the Internal Revenue Code in addition to a post-tax savings option.
 Participating employees may contribute up to 50% of their salary annually to either of the savings options, subject to other limitations.
 The employees have various investment options available under a trust established by the Retirement Plan.
-The employee's contributions may be withdrawn at any time, subject to restrictions on future contributions.
-Our matching contributions may be withdrawn by the employee under certain conditions of financial necessity or hardship as defined in the Retirement Plan.
+The employee under certain conditions of financial necessity or hardship as defined in the Retirement Plan.
 Our contributions to the Retirement Plan totaled \$403,000 and \$432,000 for the years ended December 31, 2005 and 2003, respectively.
 For the 2004 plan year, we did not make any matching contributions.